RossBoylan/mccli/doc/Notes.md

 As in other literate programming systems, chunks of code are identified by `<<name or description>>`; the `literate` extension refers to these as `fragments` and provides a fragment explorer to let you see and navigate among them.
 If the description ends in `.*` (literally, e.g., `<<manage everything.*>>`) then it is a top-level fragment that can be assigned to an output file, listed after it on the same line.
 So running `literate: Process` will produce all the output files named in such lines and an `.html` file with the same root name as the `.literate` file.
 It does this for all `.literate` files in the same directory.

-The `literate` extension is completely distinct the `literate` system for literate programming; the former requires `VSCode` and should run wherever it does, while the latter does not need `VSCode`, should in principle run "anywhere", but has no readily available `MS-Windows` binaries and has its own required toolchain.
+The `literate` extension is completely distinct from the `literate` system for literate programming; the former requires `VSCode` and should run wherever it does, while the latter does not need `VSCode`, should in principle run "anywhere", but has no readily available `MS-Windows` binaries and has its own required toolchain.

+### Jest
+This package uses  the [Jest](https://jestjs.io/) testing framework for `JavaScript`.
+It looks under `__tests__` directories anywhere in the project for tests.
+I have been using the `VSCode` `Orta.vscode-jest` extension to help run the tests, and set some options for it in `package.json`.

 ## Other Files